crownstone/website/business/08-wireless-alarms.md

 {% include snippets/full-width-container-begin %}

-{% include snippets/two-cols-text-img-begin text-alignment='left' %}
+{% include snippets/two-cols-text-img-begin text-alignment='right' %}

 # Wireless alarms for elderly care

-In the elderly care sector there are sensors with respect to movement, incontinence, unrest (troubled sounds), that allow personnel to keep an eye on the inhabitants of their nursing home.
+In the elderly care sector, there are sensors concerning movement, incontinence, and unrest (troubled sounds), that allow personnel to keep an eye on the inhabitants of their nursing home.

 Technology in this sector can benefit from the fine-grained positioning information from Crownstone.
-In situations where the elderly are willing to have a wearable, which can look like beautiful jewelry, it is easy to detecting wandering.
+In situations where the elderly are willing to have a wearable, which can look like beautiful jewelry, it is easy to detect wandering.

 Moreover, Crownstone developed a **Crownstone-Vahlkamp** bridge to integrate the sensors that [Vahlkamp](https://vahlkamp.nl/en/) brings to the market.
-This is not only of interest to elderly care organisations, but also for people who want to have a solution that might work at home.
+This is not only of interest to elderly care organisations, but also to people who want to have a solution that might work at home.
 If you're interested in **wireless integrations** (like this one on the so-called *868.2 MHz social alarm band*) for your technology, contact us!

 {% include snippets/two-cols-text-img-end img='/images/wireless-alarms/integrators_2.jpg' img-alt='sensors Vahlkamp' %}